 Can I refinance a construction loan?

-Most lenders won’t allow you to refinance your loan throughout the construction process.
+Most lenders won’t allow you to refinance your loan throughout the construction process however there is some lenders who will consider it under strict circumstances.
 Once the building has been completed, you will be able to refinance.
 Some homeowners choose to either refinance their construction loan after the process is finished or use an end loan.
 Others convert the loan to a standard mortgage when the house is fully constructed.
 Converting loans also means you will be switching from interest-only repayments to principal and interest repayments.
 This is also where your contracted loan term (e.g. 25 or 30 years) will commence.

 Do I need a deposit for a construction loan?

 Like a regular mortgage, a deposit is required to take out a construction loan.

 “You will need a minimum deposit of 8 per cent for construction lending, as lenders will not lend more than a 95 per cent loan to value (LVR) ratio,” Hai says.
 “However, if you qualify for the first home buyer low deposit scheme for new homes, then you can get away with a 5 per cent deposit.”

 Construction loans are more complex than regular mortgages or other loans which is why it’s beneficial to work with a mortgage broker when wanting to apply for one.
 However, they benefit those looking for something other than an established property.
 If you’re considering building the home of your dreams but unsure how to go about it, our team of experts is here to help you through the process.